How Are Property Taxes Calculated?

 But how are property taxes calculated?
 Levied annually, property taxes are calculated by multiplying the assessed value of the property by the effective tax rate applicable in the property’s region — also referred to as an ad valorem tax — as well as taking into account any exemptions or deductions that the owner or property may qualify for.

-The assessed value of a property is determined by a government assessor designated by the tax jurisdiction under whose purview the property falls.
-Generally, the assessed value is determined every one to five years, although some states will only perform assessments in the case of specific events concerning the property, such as a change in ownership.
-And, while some jurisdictions assess at 100% market value, the assessed value is typically a certain fraction of the .
+The assessed value of a property is calculated by a government assessor designated by the tax jurisdiction under whose purview the property falls.
+Generally, the tax assessed value is calculated every one to five years, although some states will only perform assessments in the case of specific events concerning the property, such as a change in ownership.
+And, while some jurisdictions assess at 100% market value, the assessed value will usually be a fraction of the property’s market value.

-The assessed value is determined by a variety of factors, such as recent comparable property sales in the area; the cost to replace the property; potential income the property would produce if rented (taking into account operation costs); and any improvements or damages.
+The assessed value of a property is determined by a variety of factors, such as recent comparable property sales in the area; the cost to replace the property; potential income the property would produce if rented (taking into account operation costs); and any improvements or damages.

 The percentage of market value that is assessed for a property’s taxation or tax liability is known as the assessment ratio.
 This can range from 100% –– meaning that the tax jurisdiction assesses a property’s full market value for taxation — to as low as 10%.
 So, a $1 million home located in a tax jurisdiction with a 20% assessment ratio will have an assessed value of $200,000, which is the amount that it will be taxed for.